 Cruise lines cancel voyages as Hurricane Ian steams toward Florida

-Cruise lines are canceling trips and rerouting ships as Hurricane Ian approaches Florida, where those in the storm's path readied on Wednesday for storm surges and potentially deadly winds.
+Cruise operators are canceling trips and rerouting ships as Hurricane Ian approaches Florida, where those in the storm's path readied on Wednesday for storm surges and potentially deadly winds.

-Carnival Cruise Line has canceled a Thursday, Sept.
-29 cruise on the Carnival Paradise from Tampa, where the port is currently closed to maritime traffic, along with a sailing the same day from Jacksonville.
-Passengers will receive a full refund and a 25% credit for future cruises, Miami-based Carnival said in an update posted Wednesday.
+Carnival Cruise Line canceled a planned Thursday cruise on its Carnival Paradise ship leaving from Tampa, where the port is currently closed to maritime traffic, along with a sailing the same day from Jacksonville.
+Passengers will receive a full refund and a 25% credit for future cruises, Miami-based Carnival said in a post on its website.

+Hurricane Ian's "extremely dangerous" eyewall was moving onshore in southwest Florida late Wednesday morning, just hours after it grew into a Category 4 storm.
+It was packing sustained winds of 155 mph — making it just shy of a Category 5 hurricane, which is the most powerful storm possible.

-Carnival Elation, which departed the now-shuttered Jacksonville port on Saturday, is switching up its itinerary around the Bahamas to bypass the hurricane and will stay at sea until Jacksonville's JaxPort reopens.
-Carnival Paradise, which left the Port of Tampa Bay on Saturday and was in Cozumel on Wednesday, said it will extend its current sailing until the hurricane has passed and the port in Tampa reopens, possibly on Saturday.
+Carnival Elation, which departed the now-shuttered Jacksonville port on Saturday, is changing its itinerary around the Bahamas to avoid Hurricane Ian and will stay at sea until Jacksonville's JaxPort reopens.
+Carnival Paradise, which left the Port of Tampa Bay on Saturday and was in Cozumel on Wednesday, said it will extend its current trip until the storm has passed and the port in Tampa reopens, possibly on Saturday.

-Friday's Sept.
-30 sailing by the Carnival Liberty was canceled from Port Canaveral, which is closed and not expected to reopen until Friday.
-Further, Carnival cruises that left from Mobile, Alabama; Miami and New Orleans are rerouting their ports of call.
+A planned cruise by the Carnival Liberty leaving from Port Canaveral was also canceled, with the port closed and not expected to reopen until Friday.
+Carnival cruises that left from Mobile, Alabama; Miami; and New Orleans are rerouting their ports of call.

-Disney Cruise Line late Tuesday canceled its Friday, Sept.
-30 sailing of the Disney Wish due to forecasted weather conditions for Port Canaveral and Central Florida.
-It also said customers would be fully reimbursed and offered a 20% discount on future cruises.
+Disney Cruise Line late Tuesday canceled its Friday sailing of the Disney Wish due to forecasted weather conditions for Port Canaveral and Central Florida.
+It said customers would be fully reimbursed and offered a 20% discount on future cruises.

 Norwegian Cruise Line rerouted its Norwegian Sky to Puerto Rico and the British Virgin Islands from a planned itinerary that had included Grand Cayman, Honduras, Belize and Mexico.
 The line also canceled a 10-day Caribbean sailing on Norwegian Getaway that was to depart Thursday from Orlando, it stated on its site.